getify/You-Dont-Know-JS/scope-closures/ch3.md

 The same is true for the variable `askQuestion` being created.
 But since it's a `function` expression—a function definition used as value instead of a standalone declaration—the function itself will not "hoist" (see Chapter 5).

 One major difference between `function` declarations and `function` expressions is what happens to the name identifier of the function.

-Consider the assignment of a named `function` expression:
+Consider a named `function` expression:

 ```js
 var askQuestion = function ofTheTeacher(){